 Relationship between climate change and air pollution

 At a glance, it might seem like air pollution and climate change are two separate issues.
-However, they are intimately connected.
+However, their connection is intimate.
 The pollutants that degrade air quality can also contribute to climate change by altering the earth’s atmospheric composition.

-Moreover, some air pollutants, often referred to as short-lived climate pollutants, such as black carbon (a component of soot), ozone, and aerosols, can have a potent warming impact on the climate.
+Certain air pollutants, like black carbon, ozone, and aerosols, can warm the climate.
+They have a strong warming effect and people know them as short-lived climate pollutants.
 These pollutants can also influence cloud formation and precipitation, further altering climate patterns.

 Therefore, air pollution and climate change are two sides of the same coin, each exacerbating the effects of the other.